wpfl5040/firebase-android-mvvm-tutorial/README.md

 - Go to the Firebase Authentication
 - GO to the sign-in method tab and enable email password

+# Crashlytics
+- When the testcrash button is pressed in the app, a runtime exception is raised
+- Go to the crash tab of the Firebase homepage and check

 # Storage
 - To be added